Shoaib1990/recommendation-system/README.md

 # Book Recommendation System

-Our Book Recommendation System leverages the NearestNeighbors algorithm to provide personalized book recommendations.
+This Book Recommendation System leverages the NearestNeighbors algorithm to provide personalized book recommendations.
 By analyzing the book ratings from a large dataset of users, our system identifies and suggests books that are likely to match your preferences.

 #### Key Features: